Kafkamorph/DOA-Mapper/README.md

 Kabam, it was easier for you to fix 4 stuck marches than have this public.
 Now you don't have a say anymore.
 I'll take it from here.

+DEMO
+====

+To show immediately to everyone how does the script behave after the mapping is done, I prepared a Cantil realm full mappig for your enjoyment:

+http://map.m3ta.info - there it is, the whole Cantil realm and all it's glory (and flaws).

 DOA-Mapper